nautechsystems/nautilus_trader/docs/user_guide/architecture.md

 The bulk of the production code resides in the `nautilus_trader` directory, which contains a collection of pure Python and Cython modules.

-Python bindings for the Rust core is achieved by statically linking the Rust libraries to the C extension modules generated by Cython at compile time (effectively extending the CPython API).
+Python bindings for the Rust core are achieved by statically linking the Rust libraries to the C extension modules generated by Cython at compile time (effectively extending the CPython API).

 ```{note}
 Both Rust and Cython are build dependencies.
 The binary wheels produced from a build do not themselves require